Kadarius Toney Player Prop Bets for NFL Week 9 | New York vs. Las Vegas 11/7/2021

 - Toney has been the target of 11.6% (35 total) of his team's 301 passing attempts this season.

-- With three targets in the red zone this season, Toney has been on the receiving end of 7.7% of his team's 39 red zone pass attempts.
+- Toney (three red zone targets) has been the recipient of 7.7% of his team's 39 red zone pass attempts.

-- The Giants, who rank 23rd in the NFL in points scored, have dropped back to pass 61.4% of the time while running the football 38.6% of the time.
+- The Giants have run 61.4% passing plays and 38.6% rushing plays this season.
+They rank 23rd in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Toney's matchup with the Raiders.